walkerwzy/dynamicfilter/README.md

 a angular directive that can dynamic add/remove filter to q search query

 ---
-- define some modles can participate in construct a search query
+- define some modles that participate in construct a search query
 - include `fieldid`, `fieldname`, `fieldtype`, `operator` and `datasource`
 - different fieldtype can have different input element, e.g. enum type have a select element
-- some element can have remote datasource [`todo`]
+- some element can have remote datasource
 - every condition has 3 properities which stored in 3 hidden elements, backend request the form data to group these properities, then compose them as query to database

 ---